cdk8s-team/cdk8s/examples/typescript/kubernetes-end-to-end-aws/README.md

 });
 ```

-With this code, an new EKS cluster will not be provisioned.
+With this code, a new EKS cluster will not be provisioned.
 Instead, the existing cluster
 is referenced, and is used to apply Kubernetes manifests to.

 Deploying this code is done exactly the same as we just did.